MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 At the time the cluster set is created, the administrator has the option to use an already-existing AD computer object as the namespace root on the management cluster.
 Cluster set creation operations create the Infrastructure SOFS cluster role on the management cluster or renames the existing Infrastructure SOFS role just as previously described for member clusters.
 The Infrastructure SOFS on the management cluster is used as the cluster set namespace referral (Cluster Set Namespace) SOFS.
 It simply means that each SMB Share on the cluster set namespace SOFS is a referral share – of type 'SimpleReferral' - newly introduced in Windows Server 2019.
 This referral allows SMB clients access to the target SMB share hosted on the member cluster SOFS.
 The cluster set namespace referral SOFS is a light-weight referral mechanism and as such, does not participate in the I/O path.
 The SMB referrals are cached perpetually on the each of the client nodes and the cluster sets namespace dynamically updates automatically these referrals as needed

-## Creating a Cluster Set
+## Create a cluster set

 ### Prerequisites

-When creating a cluster set, you following prerequisites are recommended:
+When creating a cluster set, consider the following prerequisites:

 1. Configure a management client running Windows Server 2019.
 2. Install the Failover Cluster tools on this management server.